-The word Cynic is derived from the ancient Greek word for dog.
+The word Cynic stems from the ancient Greek word for dog.
 The cynic might be a dog but is certainly not a lapdog.
 The cynic can be the guard dog for organisations.
 Philosophical cynicism rejects conventional social values, such as business hierarchies.
-The cynic is thus able to reflect on business practices from an external perspective and positively contribute by pointing out things that might not be visible to their superiors.
-Cynicism is not necessarily a focus on negativity; it allows a view of the organisation outside of office politics.
+The cynic reflects on business practices from an external perspective and positively contributes by pointing out issues that might not be visible to their superiors.
+Being cynical is not necessarily a focus on negativity; it allows a view of the organisation outside of office politics.

-Not all cynicism is, however, of equal value.
-Researchers have defined three types of cynicism: affective, cognitive and behavioural.
+Not all cynical behaviour is, however, of equal value.
+Researchers have defined three types of cynics: affective, cognitive and behavioural.
 In other words, you can be cynical as an emotional reaction, such as irritation, tension and anxiety.
-When you are cognitively cynical, you think that your organisation is run by self-interest and when you are behaviourally cynical, you display that attitude in how you perform at work.5 The most productive type of cynicism is the cognitive type—the cynic as the devil’s advocate.
+When you are cognitively cynical, you think that self-interest runs your organisation.
+When you are behaviourally cynical, you display that attitude in how you perform at work.5 The most productive type of cynicism is the cognitive type—the cynic as the devil’s advocate.

-My advice is to listen to cynics in your organisation.
-Find out what is bothering them and learn from these experiences.
+The lucid manager listens to cynics in your organisation to find out what is bothering them and learn from these experiences.